BIBA

 Let's say you raise the voluntary excess to £750 and have a compulsory excess of £250, giving you an overall excess of £1000 on your motor insurance policy.
 If you have a claim following a minor accident, and the repair cost is only £800, your motor insurer will not pay out.
 This is because you have not exceeded the excess amount of your motor insurance.

-In this instance, you would have to pay the £800 cost of the repair with no contribution from your motor insurer.
-As you have not claimed on your motor insurance and have not paid any excess charges, you cannot make a claim on your motor excess insurance policy.
+In this instance, you would have to pay £800 for the repair cost with no contribution from your motor insurer.
+As you have not claimed on your motor insurance or paid any excess charges, you cannot claim on your motor excess insurance policy.

 Easy Gap can offer private motor excess insurance cover on the following types of vehicles: